Neglected, Delinquent, or At-Risk – Title I, Part D

 The programs funded support supplemental instruction in core subject areas, such as reading and mathematics, as well as tutoring, counseling, and transition services.

 With Title I, Part D funds come certain requirements and responsibilities on behalf of the State agencies and districts that receive the funds.
-State agencies and districts that conduct a program under Title I for children and youth who are neglected or delinquent are required to
+State agencies and districts that conduct a program under Title I for children and youth who are neglected, delinquent, or at-risk are required to